Kyurenpoto/CustomAllocator/README.md

 # CustomAllocator

-Custom memory allocator for game development using C++
+Custom memory allocator with memory pool using C++